ADVERTISING

 - Information on heat-related emergencies

-Important behavior tips for hot days
+Important tips for dealing with hot days

-- Light diet: Prefer meals with a high water content such as fruits, vegetables or salads.
+- Light diet: Prefer meals with a high water content, such as fruits, vegetables, or salads.

 - Sun protection: Seek shade, use sunscreen with a high SPF, wear a hat and sunglasses.